PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models: Introduction

-\item We introduce Active Knowledge Distillation (\textbf{ActiveKD}), a framework that leverages the zero- and few-shot capabilities of Vision-Language Models (VLMs) to integrate KD into Active Learning (AL), enabling efficient training of compact models with limited labeled data.
+\begin{itemize} [itemsep=1mm,parsep=1pt,topsep=2pt,leftmargin=*] \item We first introduce \textit{active knowledge distillation} (\textbf{ActiveKD}), a framework that integrates knowledge distillation into active learning by leveraging the zero- and few-shot capabilities of vision-language models to train efficient task-specific models with limited labeled data.